 Another item on the offboarding checklist that organizations need to give due diligence on is disabling the means of data exfiltration.
 Two of the easiest ways for data exfiltration are email forwarding and file sharing.
 Especially when using cloud SaaS environments with the easy ability to share data and copy data, it can create enhanced risk for data exfiltration happening with exiting employees.

 Unfortunately, businesses often start thinking about data leaks when offboarding employees.
-However, organizations must have technologies for all employees to control data leaks, including data shared outside the cloud SaaS environment, notwithstanding the offboarding process.
+However, organizations must have technologies for all employees to control a possible Microsoft or Google data leak, including data shared outside the cloud SaaS environment, notwithstanding the offboarding process.

 6. Reset shared passwords